labgrid-project/labgrid/doc/development.rst

 To use it, run::

-  $ annotate-output tail -f logdir/console_main
+  $ annotate-output tail -F logdir/console_main

 This will print your system time before each line, allowing you to both see relative delays between steps in your tests as well as absolute timing of